-Flat bread is generally used to accompany Indian dishes or to scoop up the gravy from a stew or casserole, but this yummy recipe is perfect on it's own.
-Drizzle my Garlic and Coriander Flat Bread with a little avocado oil or dip into a mixture of avocado oil, balsamic vinegar, and a pinch of sea salt.
-Yum, Yum!!
-I also have a nut-free option for those with allergies, see notes below.
+Flatbread is generally used to accompany dishes that have a sauce or gravy for dipping, but this delicious recipe is also perfect on its own.
+Drizzle the flatbread with a little avocado oil and some coriander leaves or dip into a mixture of oil, balsamic vinegar and a pinch of sea salt.
+I also have an option for those allergic to nuts and eggs, see notes below.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

-Preheat oven to 180c and line two baking trays with baking paper.
+Preheat oven to 180c (fan-forced) and line two baking trays with baking paper.

-To a large bowl, add almond meal, arrowroot flour, baking soda and salt.
+Add the almond meal, arrowroot, baking soda and salt to a large bowl.
 Stir to mix and remove any lumps.

-To each lined tray, add four portions of batter.
-Roughly two very heaped tablespoons for each of the eight portions of flat bread.
-Use the back of a spoon to flatten and spread out batter into a round shape, approximately 11 - 12 cms in diameter.
+Add four equal portions of the batter to each lined tray.
+Roughly two heaped tablespoons for each of the eight portions of flatbread.
+Use the back of a spoon to flatten and spread out the batter into rounds, approximately 11 - 12 cms in diameter.

 Bake for 15 minutes or until the tops are firm and bottoms are lightly brown (there will only be a slight colour change on top).

-Serve with avocado oil drizzled on top or dip into a mixture of avocado oil, balsamic vinegar and a little sea salt.
+Serve drizzled with avocado oil and a sprinkling of chopped coriander leaves, or dip into a mixture of oil, balsamic vinegar and sea salt.